porvah/Connectify/README.md

 5 - **Http restful APIs**

 ## Main Design Patterns used
- 1 - **Singleton** design pattern ensures that only one instance of the database is created throughout the application’s lifecycle
+ 1 - **Singleton** design pattern ensures that only one instance of the database is created throughout the application’s lifecycle.

- 2 - **Proxy** pattern acts as an intermediary layer between the authentication system and the application, managing login and signup requests
+ 2 - **Proxy** pattern acts as an intermediary layer between the authentication system and the application, managing login and signup requests.

- 3 - **Chain of Responsibility** pattern handles authentication and authorization by choosing the appropriate handler according to the current state, such as verifying the email, phone number, and authentication code
+ 3 - **Chain of Responsibility** pattern handles authentication and authorization by choosing the appropriate handler according to the current state, such as verifying the email, phone number, and authentication code.

  4 - **Builder** pattern is used to construct complex objects, such as messages and chats, step by step.
-It allows for flexible configuration and customization, making it easier to build different parts of a message or cha
+It allows for flexible configuration and customization, making it easier to build different parts of a message or chat.

  5 - **Observer** pattern notifies all pages when a mode switch occurs, ensuring that any changes in the theme are automatically updated across the application.

  6 - **Mediator** pattern is employed to reduce the direct dependencies between APIs and other application logic, promoting loose coupling.
-It centralizes communication, ensuring that different components interact through the mediator
+It centralizes communication, ensuring that different components interact through the mediator.

 ## App Features